jmahir408/WordViz/README.md

 # WordViz
-View most common word on a graph
+View most common words on a graph